marcusphelan/marcusphelan.github.io/about.md

 tipue_search_active: true
 ---

-This blog is mainly about reading and writing, from book reviews to tips on markup and typesetting.
+This blog is mainly about reading and writing.
 It includes technical as well as creative writing.
 I'll cover popular science, music, film, food and photography.
 Nice stuff.

-My writing projects will show up here, or at least some of the thoughts I'm developing for them.
+By blogging on topics I enjoy reading, I hope to develop my writing skills and uncover ideas for use in my other projects.
 ![profile](/assets/images/profile.png){:class="img-responsive"}

 This static site was created with [Jekyll](https://jekyllrb.com/ "Jekyll") using a modified `minima` theme.
 My sincere thanks to the following for their tutorials, which were very helpful in setting it up: